Overview

 Configuration Details

-- Directory strategy: Organize repo paths such as
+- Directory strategy: Organize repo paths such as BOT_GIT:docs/specsandBOT_GIT:runbooksfor predictable listings.

-for predictable listings. - File types: Prefer text friendly formats like Markdown and plain text for better chunking and recall.
+- File types: Prefer text friendly formats like Markdown and plain text for better chunking and recall.

 - Chunking settings: Defaults are managed internally.
 If you need custom chunk sizes, document conventions and keep files under practical size limits.